klatter136/Project-2/README.md

 <img width="974" height="279" alt="image" src="https://github.com/user-attachments/assets/2d27673f-0b5b-43be-bd4c-09c20ff29054" />

 Step 1:
 The initial step in this workflow is a user uploading their video to YouTube.
 Usually, this video will be uploaded in 4K high quality.
-This video will be initially stored in S3 object storage.
-S3 is a great choice for video files.
+This video will be initially stored in S3 object storage, which is a great choice for video files.

 Step 2:
 Video metadata, which is general text based information about the video, like video title, video tags, or video description, needs to be stored.
 For free-form text data like this, a NoSQL database like OpenSearch would be an excellent choice.